openmrv/MRV/Formatted/Modules_3/3_reponse_design_CEO.md

 4. Download and save the Sample data.

-You will use this downloaded data in future modules to perform the area estimations.
+You can use use this downloaded data in other tutorials here on OpenMRV under process "Area estimation / Accuracy Assessment" to perform area estimations and accuracy assessment.

 ## 4 Frequently Asked Questions (FAQs)